rbpollock/labboNetwork/docs/interfaces/itokenlocking.md

 Allow the colony to obligate some amount of tokens as a stake.

-*Note: Can only be called by a colony or colonyNetwork*
+*Note: Can only be called by a colony or labboNetwork*

 **Parameters**